econoalchemist/SeedSigner/02_Software.md

 - Now you can verify the hash value with `shasum -a 256 -c seedsigner_0_5_0.img.zip.sha256`.
 Again, making sure to use the version appropriate for you.
 - The terminal should print `seedsigner_0_5_0.img.zip: OK`.
-- You can ignore the warning about improperly formated lines if you get it.
+- You can ignore the warning about improperly formatted lines if you get it.

 <p align="center">
  <img src="assets/software14.png">